 Rod, are supporting tax documents – such as 1099s and K-1s from business operations and trusts and estates – as important to obtain as the tax returns?
 And if so, why?

-Rod Moe: Yes, they are very important to obtain because they provide more details and supporting schedules.
+Rod: Yes, they are very important to obtain because they provide more details and supporting schedules.
 It also provides addresses of properties and indicates the ownership percentage.
 It just gives you more details of the business entity.
 It is very important to look at those source documents, including W=2s.

 Heather, what can you learn from a W-2?

-W-2s are very crucial information.
+Heather: W-2s are very crucial information.
 The tax return relays information that is taxable, but the W-2 will list out details that are not taxable, such as benefits and perks that an individual is receiving, or deferment of income that they’re making, such as retirement plan contributions, or deferred comp of salary.
 So you really need to review a W-2 in order to get the whole picture as far as the income of the parties.

-Let us talk about a situation where you have a monied spouse and a non-monied spouse in a divorce.
+Let’s talk about a situation where you have a monied spouse and a non-monied spouse in a divorce.
 Heather, if a lawyer is representing the “out” or non-monied spouse – who knows little to nothing about the couple’s finances – is it possible to request transcripts from the IRS?
 What does this involve?

-Yes, the IRS has become more technologically savvy.
+Heather: Yes, the IRS has become more technologically savvy.
 They have an online portal, and it takes about 15 minutes to set up an account.
 You can request up to 10 years prior to the current tax year pretty much instantly.
 You can receive various types of transcripts, such as a tax return transcript, which shows the line items based on the tax return, and your adjusted gross income.
 You can receive a tax account transcript, which just shows your basic information about return type and marital status, and there’s also a record of account that combines both the tax return and tax account transcripts.
-And then you can also receive a wage and income transcript which shows the various sources of income from W-2, 1099, and so forth.
+And then you can also receive a wage and income transcript that shows the various sources of income from W-2, 1099, and so forth.

 What types of transcripts can the non-monied spouse request, Heather?

-The various types include the tax return transcripts, which indicate line-by-line the 1040 items that were reported when they filed their actual tax return; and the tax account transcript, which shows all payments that were made, the gross income, and the taxable income.
+Heather: The various types include the tax return transcripts, which indicate line-by-line the 1040 items that were reported when they filed their actual tax return; and the tax account transcript, which shows all payments that were made, the gross income, and the taxable income.
 This is all available for the current tax year and 10 years prior.

 Rod, does a tax return show all income of a party, or are there other income sources domestically that do not appear on a tax return?

-Yes, there are income sources that do not result in the attached documents and do not appear on the tax return.
+Rod: Yes, there are income sources that do not result in the attached documents and do not appear on the tax return.
 One thing I might add regarding a divorce where there is a sole proprietorship, there is a Schedule C that lists the items of income and expense that the individuals claim.
-And unlike a corporation, which must provide a balance sheet and account for all the debits and credits that came through, it should provide details supporting all items on the Schedule C. I had a case where the ex-wife owned a business.
+And unlike a corporation, which must provide a balance sheet and account for all the debits and credits that came through, it should provide details supporting all items on Schedule C. I had a case where the ex-wife owned a business.
 I reviewed her business bank statements which showed several deposits to her business account which did not correspond to her business sales records.
 We determined that all those individual deposits were from the ex-wife’s boyfriend, who was providing substantial support to her.
 The ex-husband, who had been paying alimony for 20 years, should have been able to cease payments when the boyfriend started supporting his ex.

 Of items that do not appear on the tax return, we also have other deferred income assets, such as life insurance policies.
 Although they continue to increase in value, there is no income received, so there is nothing to report on the tax returns We have a case of an individual where there’s a substantial judgment owed by the ex-husband to the ex-wife, and the husband is claiming that he is broke.
 And based upon the assets he received at the time of the divorce, he should have an excess of three and a half million dollars of assets.
 Nothing appears on the tax return, and the individual in the past has dealt with annuities and other deferred income investments that show nothing on the tax return.
 But it is an asset that could be used for paying off judgments.
 But unless you subpoena a third party – the brokers and the annuity companies – you would never know.